 Getting to ‘Rotto’, as the locals affectionately call it, is a breeze.
-Just 19 kilometres off the coast, ferries depart regularly from Fremantle, Perth’s Barrack Street Jetty and Hillarys Marina.
+Just 19 kilometers off the coast, ferries depart regularly from Fremantle, Perth’s Barrack Street Jetty, and Hillarys Marina.
 You can opt to arrive in style by helicopter or air taxi, or even cruise across in your own boat.

 With no cars on the roads, riding is the best way to get around, with bicycle hire available at the ferry terminals and on the island.
 If that’s too much effort, you can hop on and off the Bayseeker Bus which regularly runs around the island, dropping you off at some of the more secluded beaches and surf breaks.